trudheim/trudheim.github.io/_posts/2018-11-02-time-in-our-time.markdown

 what the actual time is.
 So these days, **time** really is relative, and with daylight savings time it is not even sane relative.

-Another argument I heard - and keep this in mind for later - is: "you are trying to make people get up in the middle of the night, change the meaning of morning, noon and night!"

-Nope.
-Morning, noon, night - they are all relative to the position of the sun in the sky.
-Not one iota to what your clock claims the local time is.
-Do not believe me?
-Try this:

-Change your clock to be six hours earlier or later than what your local timezone is.
-When it goes dark outside - ask yourself this: "Is it night now?"

-If the answer is yes, but your clock says it's 6am and time to get up, what would you trust more, what your eyes are telling you (the sun is setting and it is becoming night) or what your clock tells you (it is morning, rise and shine)?

 So what am I on about you ask.

 What I am on about is that **time** in the sense of what our watches tell us the